Hipnoetic/mgc/README.md

 $ npm i react-chartjs-2 (This is the Chartjs library for using Reactjs) and just in case..

-$ npm install chart.js --save (this is the original chartjs from the documentation)
+$ npm install chartjs --save (this is the original chartjs from the documentation)